-Take ‘The Struggle Moors’, one of Yorkshire’s toughest rides organised by bike-obsessed couple Matt Manakee and Victoria Tremlin.
-95 miles and 8,256ft of ascent will challenge even the toughest of sportive rides.
-But just how does Vitfor FTW shape your training to take on something this challenging?
+‘The Struggle Moors’, one of Yorkshire’s toughest rides organised by bike-obsessed couple Matt Manakee and Victoria Tremlin is a real corker!
+95 miles and 8,256ft of ascent will challenge even the toughest of sportive riders.
+But just how would Vitfor shape your training to take on something this challenging?

-Craig Stevenson, Vitfor Performance Director & CEO, explains “what makes the climbs in The Struggle so challenging is the gradient.
+Craig Stevenson, Vitfor Performance Director, explains “what makes the climbs in The Struggle so challenging is the gradient.
 You have to pedal hard just to keep moving and as you’re moving so slowly you tend to be at a very low cadence.
 This can make the climbs really energy sapping and sometimes harder than their European counterparts.”

-“Firstly, getting some focus on intensive interval work.
 These are harder efforts above what you normally sustain for say, 20 minutes.
 They hurt but really help condition you to having to push hard on those big climbs.
-By increasing your maximal pace, the relative percentage of how you will need to ride the hills to get over them on race day will be less, making your life much easier.”
+By increasing your maximal pace, the relative percentage of how you need to ride the hills on race day will be less, making your life much easier.

-Want to go all the way on a big sportive?
-Then remember to pace your ride.
 In isolation, most riders could easily get over a single climb.
-But, it doesn’t matter how fit you are, if you get to the base of one of those climbs a broken man / woman, it’s going to be hard.
+But, it doesn’t matter how fit you are, if you get to the base of one of those climbs as a broken cyclist, it’s going to be hard.
 Remember, when you hit that first hill, you’re going to be in the saddle for several hours and the pace you set should reflect that.